 With the number of “top college” lists growing every year, you could spend all your time reading rankings without getting close to information that helps you find your perfect college fit.

-You need to find out what a college can provide that’s important to you — not the list-makers.
+Find out what a college can provide that’s important to you — not the list-makers.

 Keeping these two bits of advice in mind may help you put all those lists in perspective: